pytest-dev/pytest-django/docs/database.rst

 ########

 There are some fixtures which will let you change the way the database is configured in your own project.
-These fixtures can be overriden in your own project by specifying a fixture with the same name and scope in ``conftest.py``.
+These fixtures can be overridden in your own project by specifying a fixture with the same name and scope in ``conftest.py``.

 .. admonition:: Use the pytest-django source code